si618/pi-time/README.md

 _Fix_: Use radio tags on bikes passing a receiver instead of using an infrared sensor.

 _Issue_:  Possible to shortcut tracks which cross over.
 _Fix_: Add beacons at key points in the track which have to be triggered before the lap counts as finished.
+Could also be used for sectors and split times.

-_Issue_ : Start and stop must be from the same location.
+_Issue_ : Start and finish must be from the same sensor location.
-_Fix_: Add beacons to allow different sensors for start and stop locations.
+_Fix_: Add beacons to allow different sensors for start and finish locations.

 ## Improvements